New building blocks, with the aim of improved therapeutics

 Our novel DNA base pair creates an expanded genetic alphabet

 The ‘genetic alphabet’ of DNA constitutes two base pairs (A–T and G–C).
-In a major breakthrough in synthetic biology, Synthorx’ scientific founder Dr. Romesberg and his team have crafted new base pairs, including d5SICSTP and dNaMTP (abbreviated X–Y), that can be replicated, maintained, transcribed, and subsequently translated in vivo.
+In an important discovery in synthetic biology, Synthorx’ scientific founder Dr. Romesberg and his team have crafted new base pairs, including d5SICSTP and dNaMTP (abbreviated X–Y), that can be replicated, maintained, transcribed, and subsequently translated in vivo.
 The expansion of the genetic alphabet with X and Y allows for the increased storage of information and the incorporation of novel amino acids into new, unique proteins.

 Why it matters

 Protein therapeutics have delivered tremendous value to patients, but some have limitations which cannot be corrected utilizing the twenty natural amino acids.
 Many proteins in the cell have dual and often opposing functions owing to interaction with different receptors.
 Synthorx deploys its novel building block technology to create proteins that are capable of re-programming receptor interactions to potentially treat disease.
 Furthermore, the half-life of the protein can also be modulated through site-specific bioconjugation such as incorporation of PEGs.
 We believe these improved pharmacological properties can make drugs that are more efficacious, safer, and more convenient for patients.